tasmota/docs/docs/Displays.md

 LVGL _(optional)_

 1. number of display lines flushed at once (min 10) the lower the lesser memory needed
 2. bit 0: DMA enables (`0` for no DMA, 1 use DMA) - not supported on all displays<br>bit 1: selects color swap, 2 = swap 16 bit color<br>bit 2: enable async DMA, `0` wait for DMA to complete before returning, `4` run DMA async in the background.
-This later mode is only valid if the SPI bus is not shared between the display and any other SPI device like SD Card Reader.
+This later mode is only valid if the SPI bus is not shared between the display and any other SPI device like SD Card Reader., `8` inverted busy line on epaper displays.

 `:T`
 Wait times used for E-paper display